 Organizations aim to measure and track availability of the most impactful functionality of the IT service.
 In the real world, it may be difficult to understand exactly which metric of the service performance corresponds best to this requirement.
 For instance:

-- A mission-critical cloud infrastructure service may require ‘six nines’ of availability to ensure the core app functionality is always up and running.
+- A mission-critical cloud infrastructure service may require ‘six 9s’ of availability to ensure the core app functionality is always up and running.

 Merely having a service available isn’t sufficient.
 When an IT service is available, it should actually serve the intended purpose under varying and unexpected conditions.
 One way to measure this performance is to evaluate the reliability of the service that is available to consume.
 Organizations depend on different functionality and features of the IT service to perform business operations.
 As a result, they need to measure how well the service fulfils the necessary business performance needs.

 Reliability can be used to understand how well the service will be available in context of different real-world conditions.
 For instance, a cloud solution may be available with an SLA commitment of 99.999 percent, but vulnerabilities to sophisticated cyber-attacks may cause IT outages beyond the control of the vendor.
 As a result, the service may be compromised for several days, thereby reducing the effective availability of the IT service.

 MTBF = (total elapsed time – sum of downtime)/number of failures

 MTBF represents the time duration between a component failure of the system.
 Similarly, organizations may also evaluate the Mean Time To Repair (MTTR), a metric that represents the time duration to repair a failed system component such that the overall system is available as per the agreed SLA commitment.

 The measurement of Availability is driven by time loss whereas the measurement of Reliability is driven by the frequency and impact of failures.
 Mathematically, the Availability of a system can be treated as a function of its Reliability.
-In other words, Reliability can be considered as a subset of Availability.
+In other words, Reliability can be considered a subset of Availability.

 For either metric, organizations need to make decisions on how much time loss and frequency of failures they can bear without disrupting the overall system performance for end-users.
 Similarly, they need to decide how much they can afford to spend on the service, infrastructure and support to meet certain standards of availability and reliability of the system.

 While vendors work to promise and deliver upon SLA commitments, certain real-world circumstances may prevent them from doing so.
 In that case, vendors typically don’t compensate for the business losses, but only reimburses credits for the extra downtime incurred to the customer.
 Additionally, vendors only promise “commercially reasonable” efforts to meet certain SLA objectives.
-As such, customers are expected to leverage adequately redundant and failover systems to guarantee availability and reliability of the service in response to disruptions caused by impactful natural disasters such as the Hurricane Sandy.
+As such, customers are expected to leverage adequately redundant and failover systems to guarantee availability and reliability of the service in response to disruptions caused by impactful natural disasters such as Hurricane Sandy.